December 17, 2020

 4-1

 In years ahead, we expect to see more blended gifts that combine outright gifts of cash with planned gift vehicles.
-“Blended gifts are donor centric, focus on retention and share of donor as opposed to acquisition, and are a way to overcome things like changes in tax laws and changes in the donor’s life, which often hamstring fundraising efforts,” says Ray Crosland, Adjunct Counsel for TW&B. We anticipate more fundraisers having creative discussions with their donors to help them make the impact they hope to achieve.
+“Blended gifts are donor-centric, focus on retention and share of donor as opposed to acquisition, and are a way to overcome things like changes in tax laws and changes in the donor’s life, which often hamstring fundraising efforts,” says Ray Crosland, Adjunct Counsel for TWB.
+We anticipate more fundraisers having creative discussions with their donors to help them make the impact they hope to achieve.

 Additionally, if, as economists project, the market continues to increase, we can expect to see an explosion of stock gifts from major donors and a focus on identifying support from donors who give through donor-advised funds